nevir/toolchain/README.md

 # Nevir's Common Toolchain

-Shared configuration for the various dev tools that I regularly use.
+Project scaffolding with all the dev tools that I regularly use.